 While regular communal prayer is often about following a fixed (keva) pattern, chant is all about mindful attention and intention – kavanah.
 Therefore, our experience of a chant is likely to be more powerful if we connect as deeply as possible to the intention of the words, and how the words might guide our hearts and our actions.
 It is worth studying the nuances, the many layers of meaning, and associations within our rich Jewish tradition.
 So, the sequence might be: first silence to make the mind and heart ready, then sitting with the words, then a return to silence to quieten the mind, and only then might we begin to chant.

 Multiple repetitions and gentle persistence are central elements of chanting, taking us into ever deeper appreciation and new insight.
 How many repetitions count as ‘enough’?
 There is only one way to find out.
-Rather than stopping too soon, it is worth pushing beyond the point of anxiety or boredom, to allow enough time for a chant to sink deeply into body, breath, mind and heart.
+Rather than stopping too soon, it is worth pushing beyond the point of anxiety or boredom (Rabbi Shefa Gold, The power of chant), to allow enough time for a chant to sink deeply into body, breath, mind and heart.

 Chanting meditatively alone has its own special power.
 Chanting with others gives a different, equally important dimension to prayer, enabling us to be mutually responsive and supportive.
 After all, the Rabbis taught us to pray together, as equals, in community.
 In chants that are also rounds, we can feel the relationships between the different parts – where the words of different voices align, where one part fills a gap left by the other part, the juxtaposition of verbal ideas, and the emotional shapes in the music.
 All this adds to the meaning – and some meanings that we will never be able to put into words because the experience transcends language.
 The chant is not over when the sound stops.
 The sounds we make affect the shape and texture of the silence that follows.
 It is important to sit within the silence that follows the chant.